Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: Reliable communication distance evaluation of existing technologies

 \subsection{Impact of different parameters}

-Based on the results of Fig. \ref{fig:2}, it is better to choose a lower frequency to achieve reliable transmission over long distances.
-Fig. \ref{fig:3} simulates the BER performance of existing technologies at different communication distances by setting the frequency to 450 MHz, the bandwidth to 1.4 MHz, and the transmit power to 23 dBm, 30 dBm, and 46 dBm, respectively.
+Based on the results of Fig. \ref{fig:2}, it is better to choose a lower frequency and an appropriate transmission power to achieve reliable transmission over long distances.
+Fig. \ref{fig:3} simulates the BLER performance of existing technologies at different communication distances by setting the frequency to 450 MHz, the bandwidth to 1.4 MHz, and the transmit power to 23 dBm, 30 dBm, and 46 dBm, respectively.

-Fig. \ref{fig:2} shows the BER performance of LTE-V2X and NR-V2X with 5.9 GHz frequency is inferior to other low-frequency technologies.
-While Fig. \ref{fig:3} sets the frequency of LTE-V2X and NR-V2X to 450 MHz, their performance is significantly improved, which is even better than TETRA and DMR.
-The reason might be that the LDPC code used in NR-V2X and the turbo code used in LTE-V2X have more significant coding gain than the convolutional, RCPC and Trellis codes used in GSM-R, TETRA and DMR respectively, which further enhances their performance.
+Fig. \ref{fig:2} shows the BLER performance of LTE-V2X and NR-V2X with 5.9 GHz is inferior to other low-frequency technologies.
+While Fig. \ref{fig:3} sets the frequency of LTE-V2X and NR-V2X to 450 MHz, their performance is significantly improved, even better than GSM-R, TETRA and DMR.
+The reason might be that the LDPC code used in NR-V2X and the turbo code used in LTE-V2X have more significant coding gain than the convolutional, RCPC and Trellis codes used in GSM-R, TETRA and DMR respectively, but also might introduce additional latency through coding delays, which will be further investigated in future work.
 Therefore, it is suggested to operate LTE-V2X or NR-V2X at a lower frequency to achieve long-distance transmission.

 As shown in Fig. \ref{fig:3}, with the same settings of other parameters, the higher transmission power, the better performance is obtained.
-However, even though the transmission power is increased to 46 dBm, which is usually used for base station, the existing technologies still cannot fully satisfy the requirements of the use cases in Table \ref{tab:1}.
+When the transmit power is increased to 46 dBm, which is usually used for base station, the existing technologies in open field environment can satisfy the reliability requirements of 99.99$\%$ for 3 km communication distance and 99.9999$\%$ for 1.5 km communication distance as mentioned in the Table \ref{tab:1}.
+But open field environment is only part of realistic scenarios, and there are also non-line-of-sight (NLOS) environments where greater fading is caused by obstruction.
+The performance of these techniques under NLOS environments would be worse than open field environment.
+Therefore even if the power is increased to 46 dBm, they may not satisfy the requirements of NLOS scenarios.
 So blindly increasing the transmission power is not feasible.
 Instead, if the existing LTE V2X or NR V2X is further enhanced, 30 dBm may be a more suitable power, which is now commonly used for trains communication.